fkukcha/tic_tac_toe_neural_network/README.md

 2. Run the script `main.py`

 This will execute main.py and demonstrate the prediction of the optimal move for a predefined board configuration using the trained model.
-### Evaluation
-Evaluate the model by playing against it or using a validation set.
-Adjust the training parameters and model architecture based on performance metrics.
+### Play against the AI
+To play against the AI, run the script `play_game_against_ai.py`
 ## Testing
-### Integration Tests
-To ensure the functionality from data generation to model training works correctly, run integration tests.
+To ensure the functionality from data generation to model training works correctly, run tests.

 To run the tests, navigate to your project root and run:
 ```bash